knkrn5/Programming-Concepts/java/oopsinjava.md

     String name; // instance variable
     int age;  // instance variable

+    private String email;

     static String fullname; // class variable

     //parameter Constructor
     public User(String name, int age) {
         this.name = name;
         this.age = age;
+    }

+    // We need to create getter and setter methods for private fields (variables) in order to access and modify their values from outside the class(using instance) public String getEmail(){
+        return this.email
+    }

+    public void setEmail(String email){
+        this.email = email
     }

     // Static method